mlgordon/vpc/how-to-participate.md

 {:download: .download}

 # How to Participate in the IBM Cloud Virtual Private Cloud (VPC) Beta release

+**The Beta release has closed, access is no longer available.
+Thank you for your interest, your participation, and your feedback.
+Stay tuned for product updates coming soon.**

 Get early access to the {{site.data.keyword.cloud}} VPC experience by participating in our Beta trial.
 To request access, send email to [vpc@us.ibm.com](mailto:vpc@us.ibm.com) with your use case and include your IBM Cloud Account ID and linked Infrastructure Account ID.
 Follow [these instructions](how-to-get-account.html) to get your account information.